Bully for Teddy, Bully for America! or Bully for the American Bully!

 AD: “Thank you your honor and now y’all, (obsequious body language and ingratiating smile directed toward the Judge proud of having remembered the Judges instructions) the defense will prove beyond a shadow of a doubt (turning to the judge again) if this case is even allowed to proceed, that the accused, the so-called Them which is all of us, that this trial is absurd.
 Whoever heard of everybody, and I beg your pardon your Honor but that includes you … everybody … being guilty of violence toward everybody.
 I frankly don’t get it and I don’t blame the jury for being confused, PhD or no PhD.
 Therefore, I respectfully request that this case be thrown out of court your honor.

 J: “Request denied, although I tend to sympathize with the counsel for the defense.
 Nevertheless, I think we ought to hear the evidence first.
 Am I to understand that you have no witnesses for the defense then counselor?”

 AD: “We have one your honor.”

-AD: “Yes your honor, counsel for the defense calls Mark Twain errrr Samuel Clemens to the stand.”
-(All in the courtroom gasp as Mark Twain enters the courtroom but not the audience—they realize that this is theatre not reality—at least they hope it’s not.
+AD: “Yes your honor, counsel for the defense calls Mark Twain … err … Samuel Clemens, to the stand.”
+(All in the courtroom gasp as Mark Twain enters the courtroom.
+The theatre audience, on the other hand, realize this is theatre not reality—at least they hope it’s not.
 Sam Clemens as he was known in Hartford is sworn in.)